CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 ### Mac

-1. Connect the Herelink or Air unit to you Mac via USB
+1. Connect the Herelink or Air unit to your Mac via USB
 2. Download the Mac firmware file and run the executable file, OSX may try to block the file from running!
 You may need to click allow  from your security and privicy settings.
 3. The batch script will start executing, wait for script to complete.
 4. After Remote Unit upgrade is complete, you can connect Air Unit and repeat the process from 1-3.